eMoflon/emoflon-ibex/README.md

 ## How to install

-eMoflon::IBeX can also be installied via https://github.com/eMoflon/emoflon-ibex-updatesite
+eMoflon::IBeX can be installed via https://github.com/eMoflon/emoflon-ibex-updatesite